 Ability to cater to unique personas

-The extent to which the search platform enables business users to cater content to unique personas
+The extent to which the search platform enables business users to cater content to different personas

 Speed of catalog refresh

 The speed with which the index can be rebuilt or updated

 Data/index management features

 The extent to which the search platform allows for incremental indexing and the auto-pruning of data without manual intervention

 The extent to which the search platform offers comprehensive linguistic functionality, natural language processing, stop words, spelling correction, thesaurus, etc.

 The degree to which the search platform offers business users the ability to monitor customer search behavior

 Ease of search tuning

 The ease with which the search platform can be tuned for optimal customer experience